-- → A network of continuous bus priority and safe cycling facilities along 16 corridors; - → A redesigned more efficient bus network with high frequency spines, new orbital routes and increased bus services; - → More user-friendly and convenient ticketing and payment systems; - > Improved bus waiting facilities: and - → A transition to a low emissions bus fleet.
+- → A network of continuous bus priority and safe cycling facilities along 16 corridors; - → A redesigned more efficient bus network with high frequency spines, new orbital routes and increased bus services; - → More user-friendly and convenient ticketing and payment systems; - → Improved bus waiting facilities; - → A transition to a low emissions bus fleet.

-It is anticipated that a planning application for the radial core bus corridor infrastructure will be submitted by the NTA to An Bord Pleanála with construction expected to take place within the lifetime of the plan.
+It is anticipated that a planning application for the radial core bus corridor infrastructure will be submitted by the NTA to An Bord Pleanála in late 2021.
+Construction is expected to take place between 2022 and 2027.